streamlit/streamlit/docs/getting_started.md

 streamlit.markdown("**NOTE:** Markdown is perfect for when you want to *empahsize* elements in your report.")
 ```

 There's one more method we're going to cover that allows you to add text to a report. [`streamlit.write()`](https://streamlit.io/secret/docs/api/text.html#streamlit.write) is the only text method that accepts multiple arguments and data types.
 We consider it the "Swiss Army knife" of Streamlit commands.

-It's behavior will change depending on the content that's provided.
-However, it's not without limitations, so we encourage you to review the [API reference](https://streamlit.io/secret/docs/api/text.html#streamlit.write).
+You can pass almost anything to `streamlit.write()`: text, data, Matplotlib figures, Altair charts, and more.
+Don't worry, Streamlit will figure it our and render it the right way.
+While powerful, there are limitations, so we encourage you to review the [API reference](https://streamlit.io/secret/docs/api/text.html#streamlit.write).

 Let's take a look at how you can use `streamlit.write()` to display text and a Pandas data frame: